 Start by cutting out your stocking pieces.
 You’ll need two mirrored body pieces, a cuff and a loop.
 The cuff and the loop are rectangles and dimensions are written on the pattern.
 If you are sewing a fuzzy fabric, you’ll want to consider the nap and maybe cut the fabric in a single layer instead of folding it.
 For more about fabric nap and fuzzy fabrics, see this post.

-To add the contrast toe and/or appliqués to your stocking, you can find directions in this post.
-Note that for these stockings I sewed the cuffs in a different way that I do in the video.
+Note that for these stockings and the written instructions I sewed the cuffs in a different way that I do in the video.
 I think the video method is better, but both work.